webexone/webexone.github.io/_pages/AgentSupervisorExperience.md

 - Notice that the voice option defaults to "Desktop".

 - Select Team1 from the list.
-Agents can belong to multiple teams, but they can only receive calls of 1 specific teams.
+Agents can belong to multiple teams, but they can only receive calls of 1 specific team.
 Your agent is configured for 2 teams.

 - Check the **Remember My Credentials** box to save your credentials for future sign-ins.